mDiDiego/hello-universe3/README.md

 # hello-universe3
-This isN my Git writing
+This is my Git writing
 Change option color for text as black foreground
 # made background light gray
 the tic-toc-toe line is always yellow??